whitneygriffith/LoggingIoTHighFrequencyDataOffChain/README.md

 __Arcthitecture__

 N.B.
-Event Hubs writed the data to immutable blob on a set interval such as every second or every minute.
+Event Hubs write the data to immutable blob on a set interval such as every second or every minute.
  ![alt text](./images/MainADS.jpg "Main Archictecture")

 __Logic App Connectors__